369arc/yazi-cobalt2/README.md

 └── tmtheme.xml   # Syntax highlighting for preview pane

-🙏 Credits
+## 🙏 Credits

 A big thank you to:
-- 👤 [Wes Bos](https://wesbos.com/cobalt2) — Original Cobalt2 color palette
+- 👦🏼 [Wes Bos](https://wesbos.com/cobalt2) — Original Cobalt2 color palette
 - 💻 [Yazi file manager](https://github.com/sxyazi/yazi) — Theme platform

+> 📝 This theme was created for the Yazi community.
+If you enjoy it, feel free to share or submit feedback!